 IMPORTANT UPDATE: From 1 July 2022, all patients due for their 5-yearly cervical screening test will now be eligible for self-collection.
 For further information please click here.

 For further information on the Cervical Screening program, please contact GynaePath on (02) 9855 6200.

 A risk-based approach

 The CST uses an HPV DNA test to detect the presence of oncogenic HPV types known to be associated with a higher risk of developing significant cervical abnormalities.
 The HPV test is more sensitive than cytology, so it can be performed less frequently.

-Asymptomatic women who test positive for oncogenic HPV will have a liquid-based cytology (LBC) test performed on the same sample (reflex LBC) and will be assessed as either intermediate risk and advised to return for further testing in 12 months, or higher risk and referred for colposcopy.
+Asymptomatic patients who test positive for oncogenic HPV will have a liquid-based cytology (LBC) test performed on the same sample (reflex LBC) and will be assessed as either intermediate risk and advised to return for further testing in 12 months, or higher risk and referred for colposcopy.

-Women with special circumstances identified by the program may be offered more frequent screening or a single screening test prior to age 25.
+Patients with special circumstances identified by the program may be offered more frequent screening or a single screening test prior to age 25.

 In order to help you better understand the Cervical Screening Test (CST), we have created a range of resources that are available to be downloaded using the links below.